EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/User_Needs_Benchmarking_Requirements.md

 ## Product Requirements Document

+## Summary
+The Mobile Weather Station, introduced in this Product Requirements Document, is envisioned to redefine weather tracking with its real-time monitoring of temperature, humidity, and wind speed.
+Tailored for a diverse user base, from professionals to outdoor enthusiasts, the device's objectives include serial sensing, MQTT data transmission, and motor control.
+Stakeholders range from outdoor workers to retailers, each with specific needs.
+Three use cases highlight the device's adaptability: Jenna utilizes it for business planning, William optimizes training, and Keith relies on it for road trips.
+The design focuses on portability, durability, and user-friendly interfaces, emphasizing lightweight, consistent power, multiple sensors, seamless data transfer, and affordability.
+Key functionalities encompass accurate data output, multi-purpose measurements, real-time updates, wireless connectivity, remote control, and scalability.
+User interaction features include guided setup, camera assistance, threshold conditions, intuitive interfaces, and customization options.
+Hardware specifications cover integration on a PCB, 3D printing, mobility across terrains, self-correction, and compatibility with spatial audio systems.
+Compliance with regulations, safety features, customization options, and thorough testing complete the holistic approach, positioning the Mobile Weather Station as a versatile and reliable tool for a wide audience.

 ### Introduction

 Mobile weather stations have been a new way to track the weather yourself.
 With features to track temperature, humidity, and wind speed.
 Instead of staying indoors and checking through your phone or TV, you can check the weather forecast on your mobile weather station along with other relevant information such as storm warnings or highs and lows for temperature in the future.